m3dwards/parity-website/content/faqs/_index.md

 <br>

 ### Zero-interest credit facility?
 How does it work?
-With our free account you start off with a 500PRX credit facility that you can immediately spend in the network.
+With our all of our accounts you start with a credit facility that you can immediately spend in the network.
 You later sell in PRX to top it up.
 As long as you are a Parity member there is no interest, hidden costs or deadlines for repayment.
 Parity credit facility boosts your local spending power and supports cash flow.

 <br>